Little progress has been made in curbing too high inflation, Fed’s Jefferson says

 If banks become more reluctant to lend, that could slow the economy and reduce the need for the Fed to lift its key rate.

-Still, Jefferson said he expected little impact from the bank failures, saying they will likely have “a mild retardant effect” on the economy, though he added that it is “too early to tell.”
+Jefferson said he expected little impact from the bank failures, saying they will likely have “a mild retardant effect” on the economy, though he added that it is “too early to tell.”

+His comments followed a report Wednesday that showed inflation ticked down slightly in April, though remained high.
+Compared with a year ago, consumer prices rose 4.9%, down from a 5% yearly increase the previous month — lowest year-over-year increase in two years.
+But that index — the consumer price index — has fallen further than the Fed’s preferred measure, which will be updated May 26.

+One of Jefferson’s fellow Fed governors, Michelle Bowman, spoke earlier Friday in Europe and also expressed disappointment with the progress made toward taming inflation so far.
+She hinted that she might support another rate hike at the June meeting.